-Deborah Collins-Gousby is a Boston native who graduated from Boston Public Schools and Emerson College.
-Before joining Brookview House, Collins-Gousby worked nearly thirteen years at Casa Myrna, a comprehensive provider of domestic violence services, starting as Director of Emergency Programs and eventually assuming responsibility for all of the agency’s direct service programs.
-Prior to joining Casa Myrna, Collins worked fourteen years at the Elizabeth Stone House, another Boston provider of shelter and community-based services to survivors and their children affected by domestic violence.
+Deborah Collins is a Boston native who graduated from Boston Public Schools and Emerson College.
+Before joining Brookview House, she worked nearly thirteen years at Casa Myrna, a comprehensive provider of domestic violence services, starting as Director of Emergency Programs and eventually assuming responsibility for all of the agency’s direct service programs.
+Prior to joining Casa Myrna, Ms. Collins worked fourteen years at the Elizabeth Stone House, another Boston provider of shelter and community-based services to survivors and their children affected by domestic violence.
 She has extensive experience in direct services, program development, staffing, budgeting, volunteer management, education and outreach and outcome measurement and reporting.
-Collins-Gousby is President-Elect of the Jane Doe, Inc board and a member of the Leadership Committee of the Massachusetts Women of Color Network (MAWOCN).
+Collins is President of the Jane Doe, Inc board and a board member of the Massachusetts Women of Color Network (MAWOCN).

 SUPPORT MOMS & KIDS

 You can transform lives!
 Support Brookview House programs and DONATE to help women and children experiencing homelessness.

 A Fond Farewell to Deborah Hughes

 With profound gratitude and admiration, we are writing to you today to share an important update from Brookview House.
 After 32 years of unwavering dedication and leadership, Deborah Hughes is ending the Brookview chapter of her long and storied career.

 When Deborah assumed her leadership role in the early 1990s, she knew there were many challenges related to family homelessness and decided a whole family approach was the only way to achieve long-term stability and economic independence.
 The groundbreaking, intergenerational model Deborah created reframes housing as a pathway to stability and has been recognized nationally for its innovation and success.